 Overall, only a little over a third (36%) of our readers who applied for SSI were ultimately approved for benefits.
 No doubt, that sounds discouraging.
 But it may help to understand more about how the process works and when approval rates go up.

 First, a bit of background on SSI and the approval procedure: SSI pays a small benefit to people who are disabled and have little or no income or assets.
 In contrast to Social Security Disability Insurance (SSDI), you may be eligible for SSI no matter how little you’ve worked in the past.
 After you file an application, the Social Security Administration (SSA) will first decide whether you meet the financial eligibility requirements for SSI.
 If you pass that step, a disability examiner will look at the medical evidence and approve your claim if you meet the medical eligibility requirements for disability benefits.
-Only one in five (20%) of our readers successfully made it through these initial financial and medical steps.
-Government statistics from 2017 show that 23% of initial SSI applications were denied because they didn't meet the financial requirements; that results in an initial approval rate of 41% based only on medical eligibility—considerably higher than for all SSI applications.
+Only one in five (20%) of our readers successfully made it through both of these initial financial and medical steps.
+Government statistics for applications filed in 2018 show that 18% of SSI applications were denied because they didn't meet the financial requirements.
+Data for the same year show a 37% initial approval rate based only on medical eligibility—considerably higher than for all SSI applications at the application level.

 Second, a denial at this initial application isn’t necessarily the end of the process.
 Applicants can appeal a denial by requesting a hearing before an administrative law judge.
 (Most states require them to go through a reconsideration review first.)
 Once our readers got to the hearing stage, their chances of success more than doubled; more than four in ten (43%) of SSI applicants were approved for benefits after a hearing.
 Despite that huge improvement, less than half (47%) of those who were initially denied actually requested a hearing.
 That’s a shame, because those who give up or miss the deadline for filing an appeal pass up their best opportunity to receive benefits.